crowbar/crowbar/doc/devguide/testing/devtool.md

 * copying the sources into the right locations under `/tmp/crowbar-dev-test/opt/dell`
 * running bundler to install required gems
+* creating a `coverage` symlink under the Rails app's `public/` directory so that the web server will serve up the HTML coverage reports
 * compiling the BDD tests

 #### Running the tests